Year 4

 Science: We will be using the Kapow Scheme of work and Autumn term will see us exploring

-Energy - Electricity and circuits
+Energy - Sound and vibration (Spring 2)

 Reading: All children will be encouraged to read, both at school and at home and will have access to appropriate reading ability level books from the school library.